artefactual/archivematica-docs/style_guide.md

 ### Images

 Images should be saved in an `/images` directory within the appropriate chapter.
-For example, in the User Manual's [Transfer](https://github.com/artefactual/archivematica-docs/tree/1.7/user-manual/transfer) chapter, there is an [images](https://github.com/artefactual/archivematica-docs/tree/1.7/user-manual/transfer/images) subdirectory that contains all images referenced in the pages of the Transfer chapter.
+For example, in the User Manual's [Transfer][Transfer] chapter, there is an [images subdirectory][images subdirectory] that contains all images referenced in the pages of the Transfer chapter.

 Images should be saved at the highest resolution possible and in PNG format.